department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Usability-Test-Dec-2020/research-findings.md

 ### Who we talked to

-**Who we talked to

 - 3 Veterans
 - 1 Veteran/Caregiver
 - 9 Caregivers

-**Geographically diverse (DE, VA, IN, TX, NM, IA, NY, FL, SC)
+- Geographically diverse (DE, VA, IN, TX, NM, IA, NY, FL, SC)

-**Ages of our participants ranged from 25 to 64
+- Ages of our participants ranged from 25 to 64

   - 1 participants under 35
   - 6 participants 35 - 44
   - 1 participant 45 - 54
   - 4 participants 55 - 64
   - 1 participant over 65

 ### Research Questions